 Would you hear the smoke alarm if it went off day or night?
-Our range of smoke alarms for people who are deaf or have hearing loss, gives you the best possible chance of being alerted to a fire.
+Our range of smoke alarms, heat alarms, and carbon monoxide alarms for people who are deaf or have hearing loss, gives you the best possible chance of being alerted to a fire.

 Ordinary smoke alarms make a piercing, high-pitched sound.
 If you have moderate, severe or profound hearing loss, or if you take out your hearing aids before going to bed, an ordinary smoke alarm may not be loud enough in the event of a fire.